Are Olive Trees Grafted? (Detailed Answer)

 Olive tree grafting is a horticultural procedure where we link a piece of vegetative wood (the scion) from an olive cultivar we intend to propagate to a receptive rootstock to continue their growth together.
 They will eventually combine to create a new olive tree; we sometimes refer to it as a hybrid tree.

 You should never graft outside of the varieties of olive trees.
 Most olive varieties can coexist.
-However, you cannot graft an olive scion or lemon rootstock onto an olive scion.
-Because only plants with similar genetic makeup may be effectively grafted.
-Of course, you can try grafting different species, but don’t expect any results.
+However, you cannot graft an olive scion or lemon rootstock onto an olive scion because only plants with similar genetic makeup may be effectively grafted.
+Of course, you can try grafting different species but don’t expect any results.